A Comprehensive Guide to Microsoft SharePoint

 While Microsoft 365 SharePoint allows for collaboration across all Microsoft 365 applications, it shouldn’t be seen as a tool like Word, PowerPoint, or Excel.
 Many companies use SharePoint for document management and storage, but it has several other capabilities.
 Overall, the product looks different for each organization that uses it.
 So, the design depends on each company’s unique needs and preferences.

-Before diving deeper into SharePoint’s offerings, it’s imperative to understand the platform’s structure, which is organized into sites, pages, and web parts.
+Before diving deeper into SharePoint’s offerings, it’s imperative to understand the platform’s structure, organized into sites, pages, and web parts.

 • SharePoint Sites are containers used to store and organize information, such as document libraries and lists